Garden Bee Flower Farm

+I have been growing dahlias since 2017.
+I sold blooms to florists until I retired in 2022.
 In 2016, I sold sunflowers and zinnias to nine local florists in the Greensboro, Kernersville, and Winston-Salem area.
 I was so happy that local florists were excited to have fresh locally grown flowers.
 The following year I added celosia cockscomb, celosia plumes, ageratum, dahlias, eucalyptus, lisianthus, yarrow, and zinnias.
 I also tried some other cut flowers but narrowed the flowers down to these eight cut flowers.
 Besides selling to florists, I added some wedding designers especially since I had increased the number of dahlias I had been growing.
 I grew over 200 varieties in 2020.
-I am learning which varieties seem to do well in our hot and humid summers.
-I really enjoy being self-employed and growing flowers for a living.
+I really enjoyed being self-employed and growing flowers for a living.
 In 2020, I sold dahlias to Mayesh Wholesale Florist in Charlotte, NC.
 I sold 500 to 1000 dahlias a week to them.
-I do appreciate all the local florists who bought my flowers.
-In 2023, I no longer sell blooms locally.
+I appreciate all the local florists who bought my flowers.
+I no longer sell blooms to the public or local florists.

-I am saving dahlia seeds from my dahlia field with plans to offer my own heat tolerate dahlias.
+I save dahlia seeds from my dahlia field with plans to sell tubers of my own dahlias.
 I am evaluating my dahlias from seed and looking for the cultivars that produce long stems for cutting, have solid bloom attachment, great vase life, tubers store well, and are floriferous.
 I am also looking for seedlings that have a vivid or unusual color that stand out.
 It is a long process as it takes 3 or 4 years of evaluation to make sure the new dahlia cultivar is consistent in form and color.
-One of my dahlia breeding goals is to have a micro formal decorative dahlia in the future.

 I am a member of the American Dahlia Society, and I belong to my local dahlia societies.
 There is the Central Carolina Dahlia Society in Winston-Salem, NC and the Carolinas Dahlia Society in Asheville, NC.
 I am learning more about showing and exhibiting dahlias.
 I am an American Dahlia Society Candidate Judge.